Richard Christopher Carrington: The great solar storm of 1859

 Some telegraph operators could continue to send and receive messages despite having disconnected their power supplies.
-Based on Carrington's observation of the solar storm, this type of event now bear the name Carrington Event.
+Based on Carrington's observation of the solar storm, this event now bears the name of the Carrington Event, and events of similar magnitude are classified as "Carrington-class" events.

 Late life and demise

 But the lease by which he held his powers of useful work was unhappily running out.
 A severe attack of illness in 1865 left his health permanently impaired.
 In 1869, he married Rosa Ellen Jeffries (1845–75), and, having disposed of the brewery, he retired to Churt, Surrey, where, on the top of an isolated conical hill, 60 feet high, locally known as the Middle Devil's Jump, in a lonely and picturesque spot, he built a new observatory (ib. xxx.
 43).
 Its chief instrument was a large altazimuth on Steinheil's principle, but there are no records of observations made with it.
-He no longer attended the meetings of the RAS, and his last communication to it, 10 January 1873, was on the subject of a ‘double altazimuth’ of great size which he had thoughts of erecting (ib. xxxiii.
+He no longer attended the meetings of the RAS, and his last communication to it, 10 January 1873, was on the subject of a 'double altazimuth' of great size which he had thoughts of erecting (ib. xxxiii.
 118).

 A deplorable tragedy, however, supervened.
 On the morning of 17 November 1875 his wife was found dead in her bed, as it seemed, through an overdose of chloral.
-The event, combined perhaps with the censure on a supposed deficiency of proper nursing precautions conveyed by the verdict of the coroner's jury, told heavily on her husband's spirits.
+The event, combined perhaps with the censure on a supposed deficiency of proper nursing precautions conveyed by the verdict of the coroner's jury, tolled heavily on her husband's spirits.
 He left his house on the day of the inquest, and returned to it after a week's absence, only to find it deserted by his servants.
 He was seen to enter it on 27 November, but was never again seen alive.
 After a time some neighbour gave the alarm, the doors were broken open, and his dead body was found extended on a mattress locked into a remote apartment.
 A poultice of tea-leaves was tied over the left ear, as if for the relief of pain, and a post-mortem examination showed death to have resulted from an effusion of blood on the brain.
-A verdict of ‘sudden death from natural causes’ was returned.
+A verdict of 'sudden death from natural causes' was returned.